kmwang123/cme211-notes/ExamReview.md

 variable to a more meaningful value.

 We will learn about *scope* when we talk about functions on Friday.

-Don't have to preallocate for a list.
-Use append() function.
-If adding to a string, use the join() method.

 ## Analysis of algorithms